Venus for Men: Mechanics

-The design of the device is covered by U. S. patent 5501650.
+The design of the device was covered by U. S. patent 5501650.
 It consists of a main box linked to a cylindrical "receiver" that fits over the penis by a connecting hose.
 The "receiver" superficially resembles the teat cup of a milking machine, and contains an inner and outer chamber separated by a cylindrical flexible rubber liner.
 Only the outer chamber is linked to the main box, with the inner chamber open at one end, ready for the insertion of the penis.
 Unlike a milking machine, the other end of the Venus 2000's inner chamber is not connected to a suction hose, but instead covered by a cap that contains a one-way valve that leads to the open air.

 The main box contains a gearmotor which drives a reciprocating diaphragm.
 Air moves to and from the outer chamber of the "receiver" via the hose.
 The device works by sucking in the shaft of the user's penis when the tip is placed against the receiver's opening before activation, using the partial vacuum created by the removal of air from the inner liner via the one-way valve at the closed end of the receiver.
 The amount of air in the system is adjustable and determines the stroke length.
 Most users can adjust it to move the full length of the shaft.
 A significant amount of personal lubricant is needed to be added within the liner for the machine to operate correctly.

 The system is controlled during operation by two small control boxes.
 One of them is an electrical control box, with a speed adjustment knob, attached to the main box by an electrical cable.
 The other is a pneumatic control box, linked by a rubber tube to the diaphragm chamber, and has two push-buttons, one to add air to the system, and the other to remove air from the system.
 The final adjustment possible is an internal adjustment that can be used to change the amplitude of the pumping motion, but this is not available in operation, as adjusting it requires the main box of the machine to be dismantled and reassembled.

 For best operation, all the components of the "receiver" need to be sized for the penile dimensions of the user.
 To this end, the plastic receiver bodies are available in a variety of tube lengths and diameters, and the rubber liner material also comes in a variety of diameters.